Coralesoft/OpenwrtCloudflare/README.md

 # Supports Raspberry Pi 4 and x86 based OpenWrt Routers setting up Cloudflare tunnels

+> [!IMPORTANT]
+> The official OpenWrt packages feed now has the `cloudflared` package and Luci Application `luci-app-cloudflared` that provides a GUI for configuration.
+>  You can install them with the command `opkg install cloudflared luci-app-cloudflared`

 This install script will install a Cloudflare tunnel on an Raspberry Pi4 running as a OpenWrt Router\
 or running a machine based on OpenWrt x86\
 This allows both Locally or Web Managed Tunnels\